slenderham/MdPRL/README.md

 # Multi-dimensional-probablistic-learning
 Data, and codes for:

-Farashahi S, Soltani A. (2021) .
-Computational mechanisms of distributed value representations and mixed learning strategies.
+Wang, M. C., & Soltani, A. (2025).
+Contributions of attention to learning in multidimensional reward environments.
+Journal of Neuroscience, 45(7).